Quasi-$F$-splitting and smooth weak del Pezzo surfaces in mixed characteristic

-\begin{ackn} The authors wish to express their gratitude to Ryotaro Iwane, Tatsuro Kawakami, Masaru Nagaoka, Shunsuke Takagi for their valuable discussion.
+\begin{ackn} The authors wish to express their gratitude to Ryotaro Iwane, Tatsuro Kawakami, Masaru Nagaoka, and Shunsuke Takagi for their valuable discussion.
+The authors also thank Yuya Matsumoto for providing helpful comments.
 Takamatsu was Supported by JSPS KAKENHI Grant Number JP25K17228.
 Yoshikawa was supported by JSPS KAKENHI Grant number JP24K16889. \end{ackn}